AwalaApp/specs/rs003-key-agreement.md

 ## X.509 Certificate for Initial DH Key {#x509-certificate}

-The recipient of the initial message MUST sign its initial DH key K<sub>b,1</sub><sup>public</sup> as an X.509 v3 certificate compliant with [RFC 3279](https://tools.ietf.org/html/rfc3279) -- in particular, Section 2.3.3 when using DH or Section 2.3.5 when using ECDH.
+The recipient of the initial message MUST sign its initial DH key K<sub>b,1</sub><sup>public</sup> as an X.509 v3 certificate compliant with both [RS-002](./rs002-pki.md) and [RFC 3279](https://tools.ietf.org/html/rfc3279) (in particular, Section 2.3.3 when using DH or Section 2.3.5 when using ECDH).
 Additionally, implementations MUST comply with [RFC 5480](https://tools.ietf.org/html/rfc5480) when using ECDH.

-The resulting certificate MUST NOT be allowed to sign other certificates.
-Consequently, the `isCA` flag in its Basic Constraints extension MUST be disabled.
+The resulting certificate MUST NOT be able to issue other certificates.
+Consequently, the Basic Constraints extension MUST have the attributes `cA` set to `false` and `pathLenConstraint` set to `0`.

 The validity period of the certificate MUST reflect the constraints imposed by this specification.